core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The GM provides public keys of group members with associated Sender IDs.

 * Removed 'par_countersign_key' from the external_aad.

+* One single format for the external_aad, both for encryption and signing.

 * Presence of 'kid' in responses to requests protected with the pairwise mode.